-Step 4) Provide your full name, phone number, and date of birth, select your nationality and answer questions about your financial status and how much you plan to invest, check the box to indicate you are not a US citizen, then click ‘NEXT STEP’.
+Step 4) Provide your full name, phone number, date of birth, and national insurance number, and check the box to indicate you are not a US citizen, then click ‘NEXT STEP’.

 Step 5) Provide your residential address.

-Step 7) Check the box to accept the terms and conditions of XTB, click on ‘NEXT STEP’ then click on ‘GO TO YOUR ACCOUNT’ on the page that appears and you will be logged into your XTB dashboard (Client Office).
+Step 8) Check the box to accept the terms and conditions of XTB, then click on ‘NEXT STEP’.

 XTB Deposits & Withdrawals